What is Achilles Tendinopathy?

 - Addressing the cause in non-traumatic cases is key.
 Your Physiotherapist will be able to help you with this once they’ve identified the root of the issue.

-- Physiotherapy – this will help reduce scar tissue formation and improve the rate of healing.
+- Physiotherapy or Sports Therapy – this will help reduce scar tissue formation and improve the rate of healing.
 It may consist of manual soft tissue work, electrotherapy, taping and specific exercises.

 - Selective rest – avoid any high impact activities and take a break from any aggravating sports or activities to allow the injury to recover.